Code-Institute-Submissions/Frida010-https-github.com-Frida010-Pawesome-grooming/README.md

 ![Screenshot of the booknow.html page](https://user-images.githubusercontent.com/129947589/240865878-3ee40877-e969-414a-9f19-0789b1211da4.png)
 ## Testing
-- I tested this website in different browsers: Safari, Crome and Firefox.
+- I tested this website in different browsers: Safari, Crome and Firefox and it works.
 - I confirmed that this website looks good on different screen sizes using the devtools device toolbar.
 - I confirmed that this websites navigation, header, sections, gallery and book now page are readable and easy to understand.
 - I have confirmed that the form works on book now page: requiers entries in every field, will only accept email in email field and the submition button works.